 Von Braun Center & Propst Arena

 With its gorgeous lakeside setting central location in Huntsville the Propst Arena and adjacent Von Braun Center offer sports planners just what they need: space.
 And lots of it.
-Propst Arena is a multi-level 8,000-seat arena that features a 110′ x 212′ floor and two LED video boards to bring a state-of-the-art feel to any event.
-It’s perfect for hosting basketball tournaments, indoor football leagues, and hockey games, and players will love feeling like professionals as they step foot into the luxurious lobby and make their way onto the floor.
-The Von Braun Center, situated on the same site, is the premier events space in Huntsville and great for those planners who need a bit more space.
-Over 15,000 sq. ft. of meeting space makes up just a fraction of the whopping 350,000-plus sq. ft. of multipurpose space available to event planners for sports such as gymnastics, wrestling, and more.
-The sky is the limit when planing an event at Propst Arena and the Von Braun Center!
+Propst Arena is a multi-level 8,000-seat arena with a 110-by-212-foot floor and two LED video boards.
+The site of an annual “home-away-from-home” appearance by the University of Alabama basketball team, it’s perfect for hosting basketball tournaments, gymnastics meets and hockey games.
+The arena is a part of the Von Braun Center, the premier events space in Huntsville and great for those planners who need to spread out a bit.
+More than 15,000 sq. ft. of meeting space makes up just a fraction of the whopping 350,000-plus sq. ft. of multipurpose space available to event planners for sports such as gymnastics, wrestling, volleyball, basketball and more.

-Sports: Basketball, gymnastics, indoor football, hockey, figure skating, soccer, wrestling
+Sports: Basketball, gymnastics, hockey, figure skating, soccer, wrestling, volleyball, boxing, team handball.

 Louis Crews Stadium